-- 1) Sit in the passenger seat with the doors closed.
+1) Sit in the passenger seat with the doors closed.
 Hood and engine covers must also be closed.
-(All lights and ignition key must be off) - 2) Open the glove box, wait 1 to 2 seconds and before 5 seconds elapse, press and hold the glove box switch down.
-This will start the previous routine but do the next step before the three-step flash completes. - 3) Turn the ignition key to on.
+(All lights and ignition key must be off)

+2) Open the glove box and before 5 seconds elapse, press and hold the glove box switch down.

+3) Turn the ignition key to on.
 The dome light will start flashing at one second intervals.
 Using the flashing dome light, count how many seconds you want to program the new delay time to be.
 When you turn the key to off, that new time will be saved.